-Performance Me ance Measure: Lipid Screening OPR-Related Measure Percentage of clie nts with HIV infect ion on HA ART who had a fasti ing lipid panel 1 during the measuremer year Number of HIV-ir Numerator: were prescribed had a fasting lipid panel in the measurement year Denominator: Number of HIV-infected clients who are on HAART and who had a medical visit with a provider with prescribing privileges 2 at least once in the measurement year Patient Exclusions: None Data Element: Is the client HIV-infected?
-(Y/N) a.
-If yes, was the client on HAART?(Y/N) i.
-If the client was on HAART, did he/she have a fasting lipid panel during the measurement year?
-(Y/N) Data Sources: Electronic Medical Record/Electronic Health Record CAREWare, Lab Tracker, or other electronic data base HIVQUAL reports on this measure for grantee under review Medical record data abstraction by grantee of a sample of records National Goals.
-National HIVQUA AL Data:3 Targets, or 2003 2004 2005 2006 Benchmarks Top 10% 100% 100% 100% 100% for Top 25% 100% 100% 97.9% 100% Comparison: Mean From HAB database 80.7% 79.1% 80.2% 84.7% Outcome Measures for Consideration: Incidence of caIncidence of months - •

-Changes in body shape, fat distribution & metabolism occur with frequency among HIV-infected patients, particularly those prescribed HAART.
-Metabolic changes that have been observed include hypertriglyceridemia, low high-density-lipoprotein (HDL) cholesterol and changes in LDL cholesterol.
+Performance Measure: Lipid Screening OPR-Related Measure: No Percentage of clients with HIV infection on HAART who had a fasting lipid panel during the measurement anel during the measurement year Numerator: Number of HIV-infected clients who: were prescribed HAART, and had a fasting lipid panel in the measurement year Denominator: Number of HIV-infected clients who are on HAART and who had a medical visit with a provider with prescribing privileges at least once in the measurement year Patient Exclusions: None Data Element: Is the client HIV-infected?
+(Y/N) If yes, was the client on HAART?(Y/N) If the client was on HAART, did he/she have a fasting lipid panel during the measurement year?
+(Y/N) Data Sources: Electronic Medical Record/Electronic Health Record CAREWare, Lab Tracker, or other electronic data base HIVQUAL reports on this measure for grantee under review Medical record data abstraction by grantee of a sample of records National Goals, Targets, or Benchmarks for Comparison: Data: 2003 100% 100% 80.7% 2004 100% 100% 79.1% 2005 100% 97.9% 80.2% 2006 100% 100% 84.7% Outcome Measures for Consideration: Incidence of cardiovascular events in clinic population Incidence of metabolic syndrome in the clinic population Basis for Selection on and Placement in Group 2: : Changes in body shape, fat distribution & metabolism occur with frequency among HIV-infected patients, particularly those prescribed HAART.
+Metabolic changes that have been observed include hypertriglyceridemia, low high-density-lipoprotein (HDL) cholesterol and changes in LDL cholesterol. almost 25% in a p of at least 3 of the opulation of patients taking HA AART , w where metal bolic sync or metabolic syndrome to be drome is defined as the presence sin cholesterol, hypertension, treatment.
+Measure reflect